datinglibre/datinglibre-ccbill-bundle/README.md

 Enter the output into `deploy/inventories/staging/group_vars/webservers.yml` as `ccbill_password`.

-This value will be used by Ansible when it generates and uploads the `env.local` file when you [update](https://github.com/datinglibre/DatingLibre/wiki/Updating) the application.
+This value will be used by the [update script](https://github.com/datinglibre/DatingLibre/wiki/Updating) when it generates and uploads the `env.local` file.

 You can test that the bundle and credentials have been installed correctly, by trying to run the `app:ccbill:status` command, which tries to retrieve the status of a subscription.